 5. Selection and Recruitment

-When a vacancy occurs, permission to fill the vacancy must be obtained from the Administrative Office of the Courts/Probation.
-Job notices shall be advertised both internally and externally, except in the event that the nature of work and the business needs of a local office support a shift in the Office's job classifications from one type of job to another type of job (for example, when probation caseloads demand an increase in Specialized Officers and a decrease in Probation Officers, or court caseloads demand an increase in Records Clerks and a decrease in Cashiers), and the need for rebalancing has extended beyond a 6-month period.
-In those circumstances only, the local office shall submit a request to the Administrative Office of the Courts or Probation citing the business need and classifications affected.
-If approved, existing vacant positions will be reclassified, after which the Office may "post" any remaining reclassification opportunities internally amongst eligible employees within the District/County and, through a competitive selection process, assign the new job classification(s) to the most qualified candidate(s).
+When a vacancy occurs, permission to fill the vacancy must be obtained from the AOCP.
+Job notices are normally advertised both internally and externally.
+Exceptions may be granted by the AOCP in the event that the nature of work and the business needs of a local office support a shift in the office’s job classifications from one type of job to another type of job, and the need for rebalancing has extended beyond a 6-month period.
+In those circumstances only, the local office shall submit a request to the AOCP, citing the business need and classifications affected.
+If approved, existing vacant positions will be reclassified, after which the Office may “post” any remaining reclassification opportunities internally amongst eligible employees within the District/County and, through a competitive selection process, assign the new job classification(s) to the most qualified candidate(s).
 Where the need for rebalancing will result in downward reclassification, candidates for reclassification will be identified based on performance.
 (See Job Reclassification.)
+Other exceptions will be considered based on the operational needs of the local office.

 unanimous